The Ultimate Roundup of the 50 Cutest Dog Breeds as Puppies

 Cute dog #12: Siberian husky

 Go ahead, try to look away.
 Nah, forget it.
 Resistance is futile when your eyes fix their gaze on this fluffy ball of cuteness.
 The Siberian husky is part of the Spitz family, which is a breed of dogs that have thick furry coats to shield bitter cold, prick ears, and a wedge-shaped face.
 They don’t bark often, but they are vocal and howl, yelp, or “talk.”
+Check out these adorable husky pictures that will make you want one.

 Cute dog #13: Dachshund

 You don’t need a Nest cam on your door if you have a Dachshund living in your home.
 This breed is hyper-aware of any human or animal that moves outside your door (and down the street) and will bark non-stop to let you know, but don’t worry, they don’t typically do more than bark at an intruder.
 They love indoor games of fetch, but they still need the mental stimulation of the scents and sounds outdoors.
+Don’t miss these adorable toy dog breeds that you’ll want to bring home ASAP.

 Cute dog #14: Great Dane

 It’s a breed of contradictions: Take its size for example.
 The Great Dane is intimidating for sure (one of the tallest breeds at about 30 inches), but there is nothing scary about this gentle giant—except maybe it’s weight when it wants to sit on your lap.
 Despite its size, the Great Dane thinks it’s a lap dog and will nonchalantly plop down on you like you were its human pet bed.
 It has a deep bark, but doesn’t bark much and is a great apartment dog because it’s low-energy and has a super friendly demeanor.
+For even more adorable pups, check out these flat-faced dogs that are just too precious.

 Cute dog #15: Pembroke Welsh Corgi

 You may be familiar with two types of Corgi’s—the Pembroke Welsh and the Cardigan.
 The Pembroke is a much newer breed and has a bobbed tail.
 It’s also the breed Queen Elizabeth II chose to be her furry companions until just recently when her beloved Willow died.
 The Pembroke is intelligent, happy, and loving but also has a streak of independence and stubbornness.
 Here’s the real reason why Queen Elizabeth II loves corgis so much.
+And if you can’t get enough of these cute pups, these corgi pictures will make your day!

 Cute dog #16: Doberman Pinschers